A lack of cash can not only stall your company’s growth but also place its very existence under threat.

-The way it works is that people come together on crowdfunding websites to pool money towards a particular venture or idea in return for an equity share in your business.
-The issue with crowdfunding though is that it’s not as easy as some people make it out to be, as it requires months of planning and lots of marketing in order to get people excited enough about what you are doing to contribute money towards it.
-There’s also the risk that you don’t receive the amount you’re seeking, in which case any finance that has been pledged will usually be returned to your investors, and you will receive nothing.
+People come together on crowdfunding websites to pool money towards a particular venture or idea.
+In return, they receive an equity share in your business.
+The issue with crowdfunding is that it’s not as easy as some people make it out to be.
+It requires months of planning and lots of marketing in order to get people excited enough to contribute money towards it.
+There’s also the risk that you don’t receive the amount you’re seeking.
+In which case, any finance that has been pledged will usually be returned to your investors, and you will receive nothing.
 If you’re successful, there’s the risk you give away too much control in your company.
 This could have an impact later when you decide to sell the company.

 The easy way to raise cash

-Of course, you can make the finding or raising of cash a much easier process by engaging the services of a part-time CFO.
-For example, CFO Centre offer the services of part-time CFOs with big business experience who can use what they know to help you uncover or obtain the cash you need to help your company achieve rapid yet sustainable growth.
+The finding or raising of cash can be a much easier process by engaging the services of a part-time CFO.
+For example, The CFO Centre offer the services of part-time CFOs with big business experience.
+Their knowledge helps you uncover or obtain the cash you need to help your company achieve rapid, yet sustainable growth.
 They will help remove the fear and confusion from the entire process.

-To discover how the CFO Centre will help your company to get cash and scale-up, please call us on 0800 169 1499 or contact us here.
+To discover how the CFO Centre will help your company to get cash and scale-up, please contact us here

 Hire a superstar part-time CFO